Guides

 CHAO1 index

-CHAO1 index - appropriate for abundance data - assumes that the number of organisms identified for a taxa has a poisson distribution and corrects for variance.
-It is useful for data sets skewed toward low-abundance calls, as if often the case with microbes.
+CHAO1 assumes that the number of organisms identified for a sample has a normal (or "Poisson") distribution and corrects for variance.
+It is useful for data sets skewed toward low-abundance calls, as is often the case with microbiome data.

 Simpson

 The Simpson diversity index is used to calculate a measure of diversity taking into account the number of taxa as well as the abundance.
-The simpson index gives more weight to common or dominant species which means a few rare species with only a few representatives will not affect the diversity of the sample.
+It is similar to the Shannon Index, but this metric gives more weight to the most abundant species.
+If one type of microorganism dominates your sample, the Simpson Index will show lower diversity.
+It focuses more on how dominance affects overall diversity in the sample.
+This also means a few rare species with only a few representatives will not affect the diversity of the sample.

 Box plots